zplug/zplug/README.md

 - Can manage binaries (e.g., GitHub Releases)
 - Creates shallow clones to minimize disk space usage and download time
 - Understand dependencies between plugins
+- Unlike [antigen](https://github.com/zsh-users/antigen), there is no need to take account of plugin manager

 ## Installation